leonardo-fan/leonardo-fan/README.md

 ### 👋 Hi, I’m Leonardo!

 ## Intro to me
-Currently a Commerce & Computer Science student at UNSW in the Co-op Scholarship program with professional experience across technical & project business analysis, customer experience, data migration, data visualisation and business process mapping.
-I'm also;
+Currently a software engineer.
+Previously a Commerce & Computer Science student at UNSW in the Co-op Scholarship program.
+Have experience across software, technology and business.
-- 🌱 Working on full stack web apps
-- 👥 Looking to collaborate on anything cool
-- 👀 Interested in piano, martial arts and all things technology 🙌

 ***